Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

-When the client reachs the last group, of $N-(Q-1)M$ qubits, from the previous group the client will not send to the server the $P$ qubits that are going to have interaction with this last group of qubits, with a maximum $P$ such that the total number of qubits in the client are $M$.
-After that, the client will generate the qubits of this group and he will ask the server for $QM-N-P$ qubits that it has stored that have to perform operations with any of the qubits that the client has.
-In this way, we optimize the number of future requests.
-The client applies all the corresponding operations on these qubits that he has.
+When the client reaches the last group, of $N-(Q-1)M$ qubits, the client keeps from the previous group the $P$ qubits that will interact with this last group, with a maximum $P$ such that the total number of qubits in the client is $M$.
+After that, the client generates the qubits of this group and asks the server for $M-P-N+(Q-1)M=QM-N-P$ stored qubits that must interact with the qubits currently held by the client.
+This optimizes the number of future requests.
+The client then applies all the corresponding operations on these qubits.

-The second step will be for the client to determine which are the next qubits he needs to continue with the circuit process and which are the ones he no longer needs from among those he has.
-After that, the client encrypts the qubits he does not need with the one-time pad and sends them to the server, asking it in exchange for the qubits he does need, and decrypting them.
-After decrypting them, the client operates with them as far as he can and repeats this second step until the whole circuit is finished.
-During this whole process, the server performs the public operations it can with the qubits it has.
+The second step is for the client to determine which qubits are needed next to continue the circuit process and which are no longer needed from among those currently stored.
+Then, the client encrypts the qubits it does not need with the one-time pad and sends them to the server, requesting in return the qubits it does need and then decrypting them.
+After decrypting them, the client operates on them as far as possible and repeats this second step until the whole circuit is finished.
+During this whole process, the server performs the compatible public Clifford operations it can with the encrypted qubits it has; a private or non-Clifford operation $U$ acting on $r\leq M$ qubits is executed locally by requesting the affected encrypted qubits, decrypting, applying $U$, freshly encrypting, and returning them.
+Operations of arity larger than $M$ must be decomposed into smaller admissible operations or implemented by an additional primitive.

-It is important to emphasize that the whole process of coordination of what operations it can and cannot do is given by the client, since the client only communicates the public operations to be performed when it is the moment when he needs to perform them.
-In addition, it must be taken into account that these operations, applied on the encrypted qubits, require a different decryption process afterwards, so this can limit the amount and types of operations that the external server can perform.
+It is important to emphasize that the client determines which operations can be delegated and when, since the client communicates the public operations only when they are needed.
+In addition, these operations, when applied to encrypted qubits, require the corresponding Pauli-frame update or decryption rule afterwards, so this can limit the number and types of operations that the server can perform.